TV - Newspapers & Magazines

 When passion becomes profession, then life is no longer boring.
 E-learning is my passion and profession.
 Badrul Khan

 Badrul H. Khan, Ph.D. is a world-renowned speaker, author, educator and consultant in the field of e-learning and educational technology.
 Professor Khan has the credit of first coining the phrase Web based instruction and popularizing the concept through his 1997 best-selling Web-Based Instruction book which paved the way for the new field of e-learning.
+Known as the founder of modern e-learning, Dr. Khan has been honored with many awards and worldwide acclamation throughout his career.
 In recognition of his unique contribution to the field of e-learning coupled with his services to worldwide e-learning communities, Egyptian E-Learning University Council on August 13, 2012 appointed Dr. Badrul Khan as an honorary distinguished professor of e-learning.

 He served as the founding Director of the Educational Technology Leadership (ETL) graduate cohort program at The George Washington University.
 He also served as the founding Director of the Educational Technology (ET) graduate program at the University of Texas, Brownsville.
 He served as an Instructional Developer and Evaluation Specialist in the School of Medicine at Indiana University, Indianapolis.
 He received a B.A. in Chemistry and a Ph.D. in Instructional Systems Technology from Indiana University, Bloomington, USA.